rage/java-programming/data/part-9/2-interfaces.md

 <!-- Koska pakkaaja ei tunne rajapinnan `Talletettava` toteuttavia luokkia, on ohjelmaan mahdollisuus lisätä uusia luokkia jotka toteuttavat rajapinnan ilman tarvetta muuttaa pakkaajaa.
 Seuraavassa on luotu uusi Talletettava-rajapinnan toteuttava luokka, `Suklaalevy`.
 Tehdasta on muutettu siten, että se luo kirjojen ja cd-levyjen lisäksi suklaalevyjä.
 Luokka `Pakkaaja` toimii muuttamatta tehtaan laajennetun version kanssa. -->

-Because the packer does not know the classes that implement the interface `Storable`, one can add new classes that impement the interface without changing the packer.
+Since the packer does not know the classes that implement the interface `Storable`, one can add new classes that implement the interface without changing the packer.
 The next example creates a new class that implements the Storable interface `ChocolateBar`.
 The factory has been changed so that it creates chocolate bars in addition to books and cds.
 The class `Packer` works without changes with the updated version of the factory.

 <!-- ```java